ineffablep/reatc-redux-template/docs/FAQ.md

  1. Browsers vary in the way they allow you to view the original source.
 Chrome automatically shows the original source if a sourcemap is available.
 Safari, in contrast, will display the minified source and you'll [have to cmd+click on a given line to be taken to the original source](http://stackoverflow.com/questions/19550060/how-do-i-toggle-source-mapping-in-safari-7).
  2. Do **not** enable serving files from your filesystem in Chrome dev tools.
 If you do, Chrome (and perhaps other browsers) may not show you the latest version of your code after you make a source code change.
 Instead **you must close the source view tab you were using and reopen it to see the updated source code**.
 It appears Chrome clings to the old sourcemap until you close and reopen the source view tab.
 To clarify, you don't have to close the actual tab that is displaying the app, just the tab in the console that's displaying the source file that you just changed.
  3. If the latest source isn't displaying the console, force a refresh.
 Sometimes Chrome seems to hold onto a previous version of the sourcemap which will cause you to see stale code.

-### Why does the build use npm scripts instead of Gulp or Grunt?
-In short, Gulp is an unnecessary abstraction that creates more problems than it solves.
-[Here's why](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.vtaziro8n).

 ### Why does package.json reference the exact version?
 This assures that the build won't break when some new version is released.
 Unfortunately, many package authors don't properly honor [Semantic Versioning](http://semver.org), so instead, as new versions are released, I'll test them and then introduce them into the starter kit.
 But yes, this means when you do `npm update` no new dependencies will be pulled down.
 You'll have to update package.json with the new version manually.